JorgeLlorente/video_gaming_industry_analysis/README.md

 - Obtain a general overview from the video games industry.
 - Compare games to their peers and draw conclusions about their actual performance.

-## Why this project

- The reason why I have chosen this topic is due to my curiosity and interest in the video game industry.

- This is a 2 week project supervised by Ironhack Data Analytics Bootcamp instructors.

 ## Data acquisition